andrewderango/NHL-Game-Probabilities/README.md

 <img width="639" alt="Screenshot 2023-10-24 at 4 52 25 PM" src="https://github.com/andrewderango/NHL-Game-Probabilities/assets/93727693/9a7e5019-8e37-488e-acaa-7ff910e31e8c">

 ## Update Log
-**February 1, 2023**: Addition of NHL Game Probability Model **February 3, 2023**: Addition of NBA Game Probability Model
+**February 1, 2023**: Addition of NHL Game Probability Model<br>
+**February 3, 2023**: Addition of NBA Game Probability Model<br>
-##February 3, 2023**: Addition of Custom League Probability Model
+##February 3, 2023**: Addition of Custom League Probability Model<br>
 **April 14, 2023**: Pandas deprecated ```pd.DataFrame.append()```, replaced with ```concat()```
 **November 10, 2023**: NHL API was shut down and replaced.
-The API lost an endpoint with all games in a season, so now the program has to loop through each team's schedule and make 30x more API calls which increased runtime from ~1s to ~15s.
+The API lost an endpoint with all games in a season, so now the program has to loop through each team's schedule and make 30x more API calls which increased runtime from ~1s to ~15s.<br>